raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 title: reverse-geocoder
 ---

-`reverse-geocoder` takes a latitude/longitude coordinate and returns the nearest town/city.
+`reverse-geocoder` takes a latitude or longitude coordinate and returns the nearest town or city.

 #### Usage